Rizzlar/node-metrel-blackbox/readme.md

 https://www.metrel.si/support/confluence/mpd/en/applications-and-tips/black-box-protocol

 ## WARNING!
 This is a work in progress, use at your own risk.
 The protocol is not yet fully implemented and has not been properly tested.
 Each instrument seems to have slightly different behaviour, so this may not work fully with your instrument.
+Not all possible commands and responses have been tested although the majority are implemented.

 ## ⚠️ Safety Warning ⚠️
 I would assume that if you are here, you know what you are doing.
 However, it is possible to bypass safety features of the instrument when using the blackbox protocol.
 It is your responsibility to ensure the safety of the operator, instrument and the installation/equipment under test.
 The following safety warnings are copied directly from the Metrel documentation.
 Ensure you read the latest documentation for any updates to the below.